gatling/gatling/src/docs/content/reference/integrations/build-tools/js-cli.md

 You can check out other options with `npx gatling recorder --help`.

-### Running your simulations for Gatling Enterprise Cloud
+### Running your simulations on Gatling Enterprise Cloud

 #### Prerequisites